ageorgakakis/EnsembleVariability/FORTRAN/README.md

 The compilation line below assumes that the MultiNest library is `libnest3` at `$multilib`:

-`mpif90 -o a.out params.o priors.o constants.o data.o random.o model.o recon.o like.o nestwrap.o main.o -lmpi -O3 -DMPI -fPIC -ffree-line-length-none -I$multimod -L/usr/lib -L$multilib -lnest3 -llapack -L$fitsio -lcfitsio`
+`mpif90 -o a.out params.o priors.o constants.o bol.o data.o random.o model.o recon.o like.o nestwrap.o main.o -lmpi -O3 -DMPI -fPIC -ffree-line-length-none -I$multimod -L/usr/lib -L$multilib -lnest3 -llapack -L$fitsio -lcfitsio`

 The `main.f90` defines the free parameters of the problem.
 Currently these are two for the black-hole/stellar mass relation and two for the PSD.
 The priors for each of these parameters are definedin the lines: